mathieu-lacage/goggles/README.md

 parts cut from sheets of 3mm acrylic, that are later glued together.

 ![Lens top and bottom viewed in OpenSCAD](/doc/assets/lens-top-bottom.png)

-The `lens.svg` included in the release contains paths that can be loaded into an Origin router and then used to cut acrylic sheets:

-1. Cut inside the grey area, at the depth specified on the svg
-2. Cut outsitde the grey area, at the depth of the acrylic sheet thickness minus a small tolerance (say, 3-0.2=2.8mm)
-3. Separate the cut parts from the sheet by gently pushing them to break the 0.2mm connectors
-4. Use a knife and sanding paper to clean gently the sides of the parts

 ### Assembly